 Unfortunately, there are also quite a few things that I don’t love about single serving yogurts.
 I really hate all the waste they create.
 We try to reuse our leftover yogurt containers wherever possible (and recycle if we can’t reuse), but that’s still generating way more waste than I feel comfortable with.
 I also don’t love the price.
 If you hit a good sale, you can maybe get organic yogurt for $1 per single-serving container (which averages around 6 ounces).
 By making my own yogurt from organic milk, I can get a full gallon of yogurt for about $5.
 A gallon at single serving prices=$21.
 That’s a hefty savings when you eat as much yogurt as we do.

-On top, I just put my standard, plain homemade yogurt.
-If you aren’t into making your own yogurt, you can just as easily buy the large tubs of yogurt and follow the same process.
+But if you aren’t into making your own yogurt, you can just as easily buy the large tubs of whatever yogurt you prefer and follow the same process.
 You’ll still be saving money over buying the single-serving versions.

 Happy food prepping!